 Hello, FAmily!
-We are the DiCamillos.
-I am the proud mother of four boys, one of which is diagnosed with Fanconi anemia (FA).
+We are Katherine and Tony DiCamillo.
+I am the proud mother of four boys, one of whom is diagnosed with Fanconi anemia (FA).
 Our road to discovering Levi was a boy with FA felt so long and winding.
 Each time we pursued medical answers, we felt hopeful.
 Then, each appointment or test typically ended with fear or more questions.

-During my pregnancy with Levi, we opted in to prenatal genetic testing, and got the call that our baby may have a genetic disorder called Edwards Syndrome.
+During my pregnancy with Levi, we chose prenatal genetic testing, and got the call that our baby may have a genetic disorder called Edwards Syndrome.
 We were devastated.
 Most babies with Edwards don’t survive past birth.
 We were naive enough to never expect a child with any diagnosis and to take this initial scare as gospel.

 Slowly, as Levi grew, we noticed he was different than our other boys.
 It was tricky to tell if his sounds were happy or sad, he never slept very long, and his affect was somewhat flat.
 Our pediatrician recommended we engage with an early intervention program through our county, and Levi was soon receiving weekly speech, feeding, and occupational therapy.
 These supports were vital in discovering a tongue tie and they taught us about Levi’s sensory processing disorder.
 He continued to be small, labeled “failure to thrive.”